 Dr Margarethe Wiener (née Saulmann) was born in 1895 in Hamburg, Germany, to Louis and Clara (née Cohn) Saulmann.
-After leaving school, Margarethe continued her studies at the University of Bonn, where she obtained a PhD in economics.
-By the early 1920’s, Margarethe Saulmann had moved to Berlin, where she met and married Dr Alfred Wiener in 1921.
+After leaving school, Margarethe continued her studies at the University of Freiburg, where she obtained a PhD in economics in 1921.
+Shortly after obtaining her PhD, Margarethe moved to Berlin where she met and married Dr. Alfred Wiener.
 The couple had four children: Carl, born in 1922, Ruth, born in 1927, Eva, born in 1930, and Mirjam, born in 1933.
 In 1928, Carl died from appendicitis aged just six.

 After having children, Margarethe proved herself as a formidable academic.
 She published acclaimed papers scrutinising the Nazis’ economic policy and highlighting the dangerous antisemitic nature of the party.
 She also held a leading position in the Union of Women Economists.